vladanan/mega-increment/README.md

     ![howitworks](/media/howitworks4b.png)

     You can also click on Status info bar and get more information about current selections.
+    In settings one can disable all notifications except for overlapping selection(s).

 5) Issue command for **increment** (Ctrl+Alt+U / ⌥⌘U) 9 times and then below the active line new lines will appear with selected part incremented.